Market town: Iceland

 While Iceland was under Danish rule, Danish merchants held a monopoly on trade with Iceland until 1786.
-With the abolishment of the trading monopoly, six market town (Icelandic kaupstaður) were founded around the country.
+With the abolishment of the trading monopoly, six market towns (Icelandic kaupstaður) were founded around the country.
 All of them, except for Reykjavík, would lose their market rights in 1836.
 New market towns would be designated by acts from Alþingi in the 19th and 20th century.
 In the latter half of the 20th century, the special rights granted to market towns mostly involved a greater autonomy in fiscal matters and control over town planning, schooling and social care.
 Unlike rural municipalities, the market towns were not considered part of the counties.

 The last town to be granted market rights was Ólafsvík in 1983 and from that point there were 24 market towns until a municipal reform in 1986 essentially abolished the concept.
 Many of the existing market towns would continue to be named kaupstaður even after the term lost any administrative meaning.